Sun Drop

 Sun Drop is a citrus-flavored soft drink produced by Keurig Dr Pepper with a yellowish-green color.
 Among soft drinks, it is known for its high caffeine content.
 Orange juice concentrate is an ingredient in the drink.
 Bottled Sun Drop uses sugar cane, which contains some pulp, giving Sun Drop its distinct flavor and appearance.
 Sun Drop competes primarily against the Coca-Cola Company's Mello Yello and PepsiCo's Mountain Dew.

 History

 Sun Drop was developed in Missouri by Charles Lazier, a salesman of beverage concentrates.
 While riding around town in the family car, Lazier quickly scribbled a recipe for a new soft drink on a small piece of paper which he handed to his son, Charles Jr. The younger Lazier worked as a lab technician at his father’s plant, and soon began work on the formula.
 Two years later, in 1951, Sun Drop Cola debuted at the American Bottlers of Carbonated Beverages Conference in Washington, D.C.
-The Sun Drop formula was patented on April 15, 1930.

-Gastonia, NC was the headquarters for bottling Sun Drop for over 50 years till 2016.
+Gastonia, North Carolina, was the headquarters for bottling Sun Drop for over 50 years until 2016.